alttch/psrt/README.md

 If installed from deb-package, configuration files are stored in */etc/psrtd* directory.

-The official port numbers, registered for PSRT are 2873 TCP/UDP.
+The official port numbers, assigned by IANA for PSRT are 2873 TCP/UDP.
 It is recommended to keep these ports on servers to let clients connect / push data using defaults.